CONNECT-Solution/CONNECT/README.md

         -Ddb.port=<####> -- defaults to 3306
         -Ddb.user=<database user name> -- defaults to nhincuser -Ddb.password=<database password> -- defaults to nhincpass
+        -Dmysql.root.password=<password> -- defaults to NHIE-Gateway, and must be passed in if MySQL root user's password is different from default

 ###Run the Validation Suite via SoapUI
 The Validation Suite can be run with SoapUI.
 First, follow the instructions "Setting up SoapUI" below.